gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 inband it may happen that the procedure has errors.
 In such case an ERROR chunk will be sent with ECRYPTO cause code (specified in
 {{sctp-Crypto-new-error-causes}}) and additional Cause-Specific EHANDSHAKE.
-The error MAY contain furher Cause-Specific Informations according to the Cipher Specification.
+The error MAY contain further Cause-Specific Informations according to the Cipher Specification.

 ## Error in Protection Engines Validation (EVALIDATE) {#evalidate}